Laura Flessel-Colovic: Sports management

 In 2012, she took over the management of Nathalie Moellhausen, a native of Italy and competing under the colors of Brazil, forming a group also composed of two fencing masters, Daniel Levavasseur and Michel Sicard, the latter having both coached Flessel.

 Sports consultant and other activities

 Media and television

 In 2008, Laura Flessel was a columnist for the daily newspaper Aujourd'hui Sport.

 She was a contestant on the third season of Danse avec les stars.

 During the 2016 Summer Olympics she commented, on Canal +, the opening ceremony with Stéphane Guy and Joris Sabi, the fencing events with Frédéric Roullier and the closing ceremony with Julien Fébreau and Jean Galfione.

+In 2012, she participated in season 3 of Danse avec les stars (the French version of Dancing with the Stars) with her partner Grégoire Lyonnet but got eliminated in week 3, finishing 9th out of 10.

 Community life

 She is ambassador of the AMREF Flying Doctors' Stand Up for African Mothers campaign, the godmother of Handicap International, and Ambassador of Plan France.
 His long-term project is to bring fencing to disadvantaged cities and places.
 She is also a goodwill ambassador for UNESCO where she promotes tolerance in sports.

 She founded the association Ti'Colibri which aims to promote fencing.
 Thanks to its action, it has been able to offer means and equipment to clubs with few resources.